Transcutaneous Electrical Nerve Stimulation (TENS)

 • Migraine or tension headaches, when associated with neck muscle conditions.

-• Muscle soreness from overuse,
+• Muscle soreness,

 • Inflammatory conditions, such as rheumatoid arthritis and osteoarthritis.